Sliding Doors vs Bi-Fold Doors: What should I choose?

 The panes of a sliding door stack on top of one another, so they don’t take up additional space inside or outside when they’re opened.

-Bi-folding doors need space to be opened and stored while open so can be the less practical option where space is at a premium.
+Bi-folding doors need space to be opened and stored while open, so they can be a less practical option where space is at a premium.

 Configurations

-Both bi-folding and sliding doors allow for multiple different configurations depending on your requirements.
+Both bi-folding and sliding doors allow for multiple configurations depending on your requirements.

-Our ALUNA Slider is available in market-leading sash sizes of up to 2.5m x 2.7m per sash, with selected bi-fold doors reaching heights of 2.5m.
+Our Aluna Slider sliding door is available in market-leading sash sizes of up to 2.5m x 2.7m per sash, with selected bi-fold doors reaching heights of 2.5m.

-Both bi-folding and sliding doors allow for a low threshold option, allowing the lines between the inside and outside to be blurred.
+Both bi-folding and sliding doors allow for a low threshold option, meaning they are great options where accessibility factors have to be considered.

 Double or Triple Glazing

 Both bi-folding and sliding doors are available with double or triple glazing.
-Contact our sales team to learn more about the thermal efficiency of our doors.
+Contact our sales team to learn more about the thermal efficiency of our sliding doors and bi-fold doors.

 Ventilation

-Lift and slide doors can be opened a little and locked back into place to allow ventilation into a room, whilst keeping the room secure.
+Lift and slide doors can be opened a little and locked back into place to allow ventilation while keeping the room secure.
 With a bi-folding door, a whole panel has to be opened.

 We have both bi-fold and sliding doors on display in our Exeter showroom.
 Open to members of the public and trade professionals, Monday to Friday.